alastria/alastria-node-besu/docs/binary-installation.md

 Before starting, consider the following guide to add a [dedicated disk](docs/mount-dedicated-disk.md) for the node database, independent of the system disk.

-The following steps have been referenced both from the installation itself via Docker and the old documentation of the [repository](https://alastria-node-besu.readthedocs.io/en/latest/Regular-Configuration%26Installation/#besu-configuration), as well as old [tutorials](https://github.com/alastria/alastria-node-besu/commit/7073d5e5c937843608934798a72a36525721253f) in previous commits.
+The following steps have been referenced both from the installation itself via Docker and the old documentation of the [repository](https://alastria-node-besu.readthedocs.io/en/latest/Regular-Configuration%26Installation/#besu-configuration), as well as old [tutorials](https://github.com/alastria/alastria-node-besu/commit/7073d5e5c937843608934798a72a36525721253f) found in previous commits.

 The following process explains the installation for a node: